mariaanett/bdm-project/README.md

 ## Project 4
 ### Requirements
 Folder for the data called "data" has to be created in the root of the repository.
-The project requires datasets 2009.csv and 2010.csv.
+The project requires datasets 2009.csv and 2010.csv. <br>
-The project can be run using the Docker compose file provided in project_4 subfolder.
+All the necessary files for the project can be found in subfolder project_4 including the Docker compose file for running the project.